High-ticket sales, defined

 - Build the systems and management cadence that make good performance the default.
 If you need a team built or recruited for you, that is exactly what building a sales team with The Sales Connection is for.

 The tooling matters too — see the breakdown of sales management software that actually moves pipeline, and the comparison of the best corporate sales training programs for teams.
+If you are deciding whether to lead the build yourself or bring in senior help, the fractional CRO guide breaks down the trade-offs.